When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Toilet Paper History Icon

-1. The earliest recorded use of toilet paper was in China during the Tang Dynasty in the 6th century (4).
+• 6th Century: The earliest recorded use of toilet paper occurred in China during the Tang Dynasty (4).

-2. By 1391, during the Ming Dynasty, toilet paper was scented for the Emperor and his family.
-These sheets were huge by today’s standards — each measuring two feet by three feet (5).
+• 1391: By the Ming Dynasty, paper production had scaled up.
+The Emperor and his family used large, scented sheets measuring two feet by three feet (5).

-4. In 1928, German Hans Klenk was the first to manufacture and sell toilet paper on a roll.
-He used silver glue to join the brown paper sheets to his toilet roll (7).
+• 1928: German businessman Hans Klenk became the first to sell toilet paper rolls in Europe.
+He used silver glue to secure the brown paper sheets (7).

 Toilet Paper Statistics